 3. Confidential information received by the persons, regulatory authorities or entities referred to in paragraph 2 in the course of their duties may not be divulged to any other person or authority, without prejudice to cases covered by national law, the other provisions of this Regulation or other relevant Union law.

 4. Without prejudice to cases covered by national or Union law, regulatory authorities, entities or persons who receive confidential information pursuant to this Regulation may use it only for the purpose of carrying out their duties under this Regulation.

+Article 13

+Power supply quality objective

+The relevant TSO, in coordination with the national regulatory authority and at least the neighbouring TSOs, defines quantitative quality objectives for the power system frequency.
+These objectives are the basis for the subsequently determined system needs in order to achieve the desired frequency quality.
+This process includes a stakeholder involvement.

+The quality criteria cover how accurate the nominal value 50 Hz frequency shall be achieved, on a yearly and monthly average, as well as probability density distribution as of the power system frequency for both time periods, as summarized frequency-quality objective.
+The power system frequency shall be assessed for that purpose based on the voltage measured in time intervals of 1 second, at a constant location, chosen by the TSO within the TSO area.

+The achieved probability distribution of the power system frequency is published monthly by the relevant TSO.

 TITLE II